-When you brief your copywriter to create a piece of text content, you give him/her a max of details, right?
-Product or service information, target group definition, usage -- email campaign, web site, post mail, brochure, … you name it.
-Well, that information is also important for translators and will raise their commitment.
+When you brief your copywriter to create a piece of text content, you give him/her a max of details: product or service information, target group definition, usage like email campaign, web site, post mail, brochure, you name it.
+Well, that information is also instrumental for translators and will raise their commitment.

 f.
 Translation, adaptation or transcreation?

-- an adaptation will be suitable when you need marketing collaterals in several languages, like a piece of email, a brochure, a web page or a flyer.
-That requires a marketing style together with some subtle changes of the content to match the target group culture
+- an adaptation will be suitable when you need marketing literature in several languages, like a piece of email, a brochure, a web page, or a flyer.
+That requires a marketing style plus subtle changes in the content to match the target group's culture.

 g.
 Preferred terminology

 Handling translators a list of terms used before in your literature will help them to give you satisfaction.
 That is especially true for technical content but also marketing, legal or administrative stuff.
 No glossaries at hand?
 Well, it's never too late to start building one.
 Ask your translators to do so as from their next assignment.
 There are enough digital tools available on the market to do the job fast and efficiently.
 Besides, it will be an excellent investment for the long term, with a fast ROI.